Mario-Gozie/A-B-Testing-on-Awareness-Python/README.md

 ## Decision

-At the end of the task, result showed that **Advert** is better than Public Service Announcemet
+At the end of the task, result showed that there is a significant differce between Advertising and Public Service Announcemet and this difference had a large confidence interval at 95% confidence level.
+See the Jupyter notebook in this repository for details.